 “Colleges look at it.
 The NBA looks at it.
 They don’t just look at points and rebounds and assists.
 We’re looking at the efficiency of the players.”

-Take VPS into account to help identify players who thrived in lesser roles last year, but might be ready to step up this season.
+VPS could help you identify players who thrived in lesser roles last year, but might be ready to step up this season.

-These are just a few of the statistics you can examine from last year’s team to set this year’s up for success.
+This is just a small sample of the data you can examine from last year’s team to set this year’s up for success.
 With everything linked to video, it'll be easy to get a good idea of what your team needs and who can step up.
 To learn about more important stats, be sure to check out our free Basketball Stat Handbook.